-- (1) "Audit Fees" means billings for professional services rendered by the issuer's external auditor for the audit and review of the issuer's financial statements or services that are normally provided by the external auditor in connection with statutory and regulatory filings or engagements. - (2) "Audit-Related Fees" means billings for assurance and related services that are reasonably related to the performance of the audit or review of the issuer's financial statements, but not reported as audit fees. - (3) "Tax Fees" means billings for professional services for tax compliance, tax advice, and tax planning. - (4) "All Other Fees" means fees not meeting the fee classifications above.
+- (1) "Audit Fees" means billings for professional services rendered by the issuer's external auditor for the audit and review of the issuer's financial statements or services that are normally provided by the external auditor in connection with statutory and regulatory filings or engagements. - (2) "Audit-Related Fees" means billings for assurance and related services that are reasonably related to the performance of the audit or review of the issuer's financial statements, but not reported as audit fees. - (3) "Tax Fees" means billings for professional services for tax compliance, tax advice, and tax planning. - (4) "All Other Fees" means billings for products or services rendered by the Company's auditor, other than the products and services reported under "Audit Fees", "Audit-Related Fees" and "Tax Fees".
+All Other Fees paid in the year ended December 31, 2022 relate to Ernst & Young LLP online services.